cisco-intersight/terraform-provider-intersight/intersight_gosdk/docs/FabricEthNetworkControlPolicyAllOf.md

 HasLldpSettings returns a boolean if a field has been set.

-### GetMacRegisterMode
+### GetMacRegistrationMode

-`func (o *FabricEthNetworkControlPolicyAllOf) GetMacRegisterMode() string`
+`func (o *FabricEthNetworkControlPolicyAllOf) GetMacRegistrationMode() string`

-GetMacRegisterMode returns the MacRegisterMode field if non-nil, zero value otherwise.
+GetMacRegistrationMode returns the MacRegistrationMode field if non-nil, zero value otherwise.

-### GetMacRegisterModeOk
+### GetMacRegistrationModeOk

-`func (o *FabricEthNetworkControlPolicyAllOf) GetMacRegisterModeOk() (*string, bool)`
+`func (o *FabricEthNetworkControlPolicyAllOf) GetMacRegistrationModeOk() (*string, bool)`

-GetMacRegisterModeOk returns a tuple with the MacRegisterMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetMacRegistrationModeOk returns a tuple with the MacRegistrationMode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMacRegisterMode
+### SetMacRegistrationMode

-`func (o *FabricEthNetworkControlPolicyAllOf) SetMacRegisterMode(v string)`
+`func (o *FabricEthNetworkControlPolicyAllOf) SetMacRegistrationMode(v string)`

-SetMacRegisterMode sets MacRegisterMode field to given value.
+SetMacRegistrationMode sets MacRegistrationMode field to given value.

-### HasMacRegisterMode
+### HasMacRegistrationMode

-`func (o *FabricEthNetworkControlPolicyAllOf) HasMacRegisterMode() bool`
+`func (o *FabricEthNetworkControlPolicyAllOf) HasMacRegistrationMode() bool`

-HasMacRegisterMode returns a boolean if a field has been set.
+HasMacRegistrationMode returns a boolean if a field has been set.

 ### GetUplinkFailAction